Timme scores 22, leads No. 1 Gonzaga over Pacific 95-49 - WHIZ News

+“I thought Drew was pretty dialed in,” Few said.
+“He gave a great effort on defense.”

-Corey Kispert had 16 points and Joel Ayayi scored 12 for Gonzaga (15-0, 6-0 West Coast Conference), which won its 47th consecutive home game — the longest streak in the nation.
+Corey Kispert had 16 points and Joel Ayayi scored 12 for Gonzaga (15-0, 6-0 WCC), which won its 47th consecutive home game — the longest streak in the nation.
 Suggs finished with nine points, 11 rebounds and eight assists.

+Last week, Gonzaga had relatively close wins against Pepperdine and Saint Mary’s.

+“We challenged them a little bit,” Few said.
+“We let our guard down in both games last week.”

 Daniss Jenkins scored 17 points for Pacific (5-3, 2-2), which tried to play its slowdown game but was undone by poor shooting.